cueband/cue-band-website/about.md

 bodyClass: page-about
 ---

 Cue Band was devised by a group of researchers and funded with a grant of £198,571.52 from Parkinson's UK.
-Cue Band aims
+Cue Band aims to develop a new wearable to significally reduce the drooling symptoms through cueing for people with Parkinson's.

 ## About Drooling in Parkinson's